GodfreyLyu/LocalQwenDemo/docs/operations/observability.md

 without authorizing deletion.
 Do not use raw logs/environment dumps as a debugging shortcut.
 No external monitoring service or automated repair is installed by this project.

+The CLI's `logs` output is a deliberately smaller projection than the backend's structured log contract: it omits per-section timing maps and worker thread counts.
+Investigations that need those fields require a separately scoped, allowlisted projection of the backend `model_generation_finished` event; absence from the CLI output is not proof that the backend did not measure them.
+Never export entire raw logs to obtain additional fields.

 ## Correlate before drawing conclusions

 Confirm profile, cluster/namespace UID, Pod UID, container ID/start time, restart count